- Search The Registry

 By 1871 Abbott owned 42 houses, five vacant lots, and a warehouse, largely in Toronto but also in Hamilton and Owen Sound.
 He helped purchase freedom for fugitive slaves, kept his wife’s sister, Mary, as a housekeeper on wages, and aided another sister-in-law, Jane, who married A. H. Judah in Toronto.
 As the family fortunes grew, they took an increasing interest in public affairs.
 Abbott served in the militia during the rebellion of 1837.
 In 1838 he was one of six organizers of the Colored Wesleyan Methodist Church, aiding in the purchase of property for it.
 He supported the Anti-Slavery Society of Canada and was elected to the city council from St Patrick’s ward, which he carried by some 40 votes, and served as a member of the central committee established in 1859 by the Reformers in Canada West.
 In 1840 Mrs. Abbott helped organize the Queen Victoria Benevolent Society to aid indigent Black women, and in later years, she was active in the British Methodist Episcopal Church.

 Abbott had four sons and five daughters.
 One son, Anderson Ruffin, would become the first Canadian-born Negro to receive a license to practice medicine.
-Toronto, and Ontario, had once had a substantial Negro population, but this had fallen off after the American Civil War until there were perhaps not more than 2,000 Negroes in Toronto where once there had been reported to be three times as many.
+Toronto, and Ontario, had once had a substantial Negro population, but this had fallen off after the American Civil War until there were perhaps not more than 2,000 Negroes in Toronto, where once there had been three times as many.
 By the latter part of the century, prejudice had expressed itself against Black men in a variety of ways in the province, and most Negroes went to segregated schools and separate churches.
-In Toronto, however, anti-Black prejudice spread less deeply: Knox Presbyterian Church would place a visiting Negro in the pulpit, on occasion other Black men would achieve at least modest successes in business, and Toronto’s schools were never segregated.
+In Toronto, however, anti-Black prejudice spread less deeply: Knox Presbyterian Church would place a visiting Negro in the pulpit, on occasion, other Black men would achieve at least modest successes in business, and Toronto’s schools were never segregated.